rique223/leetcode/romanToInteger/README.md

 # Roman number to decimal exercise

 [Link to this exercise in leetcode](https://leetcode.com/problems/roman-to-integer/).
-You can run the [Original code](originalRomanToInteger.js) if you want to try and have the same time as I did or you can run the [Humanized code](humanizedRomanToInteger.js) if you only want to see the algo running.
+You can run the [Original code](originalRomanToInteger.js) if you want to try and have the same time as I did or you can run the [Humanized code](humanizedRomanToInteger.js) if you only want to see the algo running in a visually manner.

 # Method